fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7c.md

 ![](../../images/7/18ea.png)

-Styled components have seen a consistent growth in popularity in recent times, and quite a lot of people consider it to be the best way of defining styles in React applications.
+Styled components have seen consistent growth in popularity in recent times, and quite a lot of people consider it to be the best way of defining styles in React applications.

 </div>